 The Structural Engineers Association of Southern California (SEAOSC) jumped into action in response to the M6.4 and M7.1 earthquakes that took place in Southern California over the July 4th holiday weekend.
 The organization disseminated several press releases to help inform members and the general public.
 A team of SEAOSC members also headed to the earthquake area.
-Scroll below for copies of the press releases.
+Scroll below for copies of the press releases, video, and podcast.

 SEAOSC President Ken O'Dell also participated in a Sunday news conference with Los Angeles County officials and seismologist Dr. Lucy Jones, where they discussed recent seismic activity in the wake of two major temblors in the Mojave Desert and urged Southland residents to be prepared for earthquakes.
 Ken's impromptu inclusion begins just before the 43:00 minute mark, with Supervisor Hahn stating that we shouldn't fall into complacency, and runs through about 47:30.
 Click below for the video.